eclipse/editdor/README.md

 ### Send TD feature

-To use the **_Send TD_** feature is necessary to define on Settings pop up the Southbound URLs.
-The Send TD feature allows you to deploy your Thing Description directly to a Third Party Service.
+To use the **_Send TD_** feature, it is necessary to define on Settings pop up the Southbound URL and Northbound URL.
+The Send TD feature allows you to send your Thing Description to any service following [the WoT TD Directory specification](https://www.w3.org/TR/wot-discovery/#exploration-directory-api-things).

-It follows the Directory Service API guidelines provided [here](https://www.w3.org/TR/wot-discovery/#exploration-directory-api-things)
+Afterwards, if the service proxies the TD, EdiTDor can fetch the proxied TD containing HTTP `href`s to interact with the original Thing.

 #### Configuration